 Ask your memorial workshop for a mock-up drawing of the headstone with inscription.
 This can be emailed or posted.
 That way, you can check layout, dates and spelling before approving the final inscribing of the headstone.

 Rules and Regulations

 Another consideration when choosing a headstone are local cemetery regulations.
 Some, like Rahoon Cemetery here in Galway have a height limit of 1.3 meters in the newer sections.
 Again, your memorial workshop will advise you.
 They will also submit drawings and specs if required for you.

 Hopefully this information has been helpful.
-If you need any more help, you can email me from the contact page on my site.
+If you need any more help, you can email me from the contact page on my site or contact me on the details below.
 Corrib Memorials Contact Page